johannfaouzi/pyts/doc/user_guide.rst

 ------------

 Time series are very common data and classifying them can be of interest in a lot of fields.
-However tradional machine learning algorithms for classification, like Logistic Regression, Support Vector Machine or K-Nearest Neighbors with usual metrics, don't work very well.
+However standard machine learning algorithms for classification, like Logistic Regression, Support Vector Machine or K-Nearest Neighbors with usual metrics, don't work very well.
 To be more precise, these algorithms don't work well on **raw time series of real numbers**.
 Most algorithms